Humphrey Smith (businessman)

-Humphrey Richard Woollcombe Smith (born 17 December 1944) is a British businessman and brewer, the owner and chairman of Samuel Smith Old Brewery in Tadcaster, North Yorkshire, England.
+Humphrey Smith (17 December 1944 – 29 June 2026) was a British businessman and brewer, who was the owner and chairman of Samuel Smith Old Brewery in Tadcaster, North Yorkshire, England.
 The brewery, established in 1758, claims to be Yorkshire's oldest brewery and operates over 200 pubs across the United Kingdom.

 Early life and education

-Smith was born and raised in Tadcaster, North Yorkshire.
+Smith was born in Tadcaster, West Riding of Yorkshire, on 17 December 1944.
 He grew up at Oxton Hall, a Queen Anne-style estate acquired by his grandfather in 1919.
 Smith attended Eton College from 1958 to 1963.